 MBDTF has a wide array of tracks from thrilling and fantastic to frightening and flagrant.

 This album encapsulates many of the things Kanye has rapped about in his career into one work.
 It does so in an sinister way that leads one to be concerned for and enthralled by Kanye West.
-MBDTF (worthy of an acronym) combines the previous four albums for a Kanye concoction that won’t soon be forgotten and must rank among any list of the best Kanye albums.
+MBDTF (worthy of an acronym) combines the previous four albums for a concoction that won’t soon be forgotten and must rank among any list of the best Kanye albums.

 I believe each of the five words that make up the title of this album particularly correspond to a certain track, so here they are.